 When you choose a life insurance policy, there are other considerations that go into the purchase apart from price.
-The insurance claim process, the ease of accessing help, and policy information should play a role in your decision.
-Keep these seven things in mind when starting your search for the right insurance company and policy.
+The life insurance claim process, the ease of accessing help, and policy information should play a role in your decision.
+Keep these seven things in mind when starting your search for the right life insurance provider and policy.

 If online review sites like Insureye go into details about specific carriers being difficult with claims, perhaps paying a little extra for another carrier with a better experience based on reviews and your advisor’s experience might make sense.

-Using an online insurance broker, like Dundas Life, allows you to compare different policies all on one platform and from the comfort of your home.
-The best life insurance policy for your needs, not the cheapest policy, should be the determining factor in your purchasing decision.
+Using an online life insurance broker, like Dundas Life, allows you to compare different life insurance policies all on one platform and from the comfort of your home.
+The best life insurance policy for your life insurance needs, not the cheapest policy, should be the determining factor in your purchasing decision.
 It is important to consider all your financial needs and habits so that you get a policy that covers all your bases.

 What Questions Should I ask my Advisor?

-If an advisor works for an insurance carrier or works under their company, ask them to disclose how they get paid and if they get higher commissions for positioning their own insurance carrier.
+If an advisor works for a life insurance carrier or works under their company, ask them to disclose how they get paid and if they get higher commissions for positioning their own life insurance carrier.
 In some situations, you’ll find that this is the case.
 Be sure to ask about what carrier has the best claims experience.

-Insurance can also serve strategic purposes.
+Life insurance can also serve strategic purposes.
 As you buy a policy and foresee a change in your life within the next few years, let your advisor know.
-Certain policies can include features that make them more flexible at a comparable cost.
+Certain life insurance policies can include features that make them more flexible at a comparable cost.

 The Bottom Line

-Your insurance advisor should be there to help you choose a life insurance company and ensure it is the right one for your financial plan.
+Your life insurance advisor should be there to help you choose life insurance company and ensure it is the right one for your financial plan.

 Get a free quote today from Canada’s top insurance companies.
 It takes just 5 minutes or less.